ngraziano/lmicesp32/README.md

 * Based on LMIC librairy.
 * Modified to get C++ style.
 * Only class A device (no class B)
-* Add some sleep of arduino board.
+* Add some sleep of esp32 board.

-Tested with Arduino Pro Mini and RFM95 on EU868 frequencies.
+Tested with Heltec Board on EU868 frequencies.

 ## Usage